 Mack the Knife – Bobby Darin

 Popular singer Bobby Darin helped to make the song ‘Mack the Knife’ by Kurt Weill and Bertolt Brecht famous.
 The song was originally written for the German play The Threepenny Opera, which premiered in 1928.
-The title character, as you can guess from the title, was up to no good, but the light melody makes it feel like a fun little song instead.
+As you can guess from the title, the character was up to no good, but the light melody makes it feel like a fun little song instead.
 After seeing and loving the play, Darin opted to record the song in 1958.

 Related: “Oh the shark, babe, has such teeth, dear”…check out more songs about sharks.

 Classic romance song with intentionally campy lyrics and sweet odes to lovers, ‘That’s Amore’ (Amore = Love in Italian) is one of the most overused songs from the 50s, at least in cute romance films and even cartoons.
 The lyrics depict love in Napoli, where the kids say, “When the moon hits your eye like a big pizza pie, that’s amore.
 When the world seems to shine like you’ve had too much wine, that’s amore!”

 Written and performed by Fats Domino with Dave Bartholomew, the original recording was originally named ‘Ain’t It a Shame.’
 The song was released in 1955, hit it big on the pop chart, and later became one of the top 500 Greatest Songs of All Time.
 The song received additional fame when Pat Boone later covered it; however, Fats Domino’s recording has remained the most popular version.

 Got My Mojo Working – Muddy Waters